 Or something like that.

 I’ve always been a sucker for this pizza.
-Actually, I’m a sucker for most pizzas, but any dish that has taught me how to balance flavors and textures is something that’s stuck with me.
+Actually, I’m a sucker for most pizzas (just had a steak and potato version the other week!), but any dish that has taught me how to balance flavors and textures is something that’s stuck with me.

 I’d be lying if I said I remembered my first BCP at CPK.
 What I can recall is that when I began tinkering around more seriously in the kitchen in my teenage years, I couldn’t wait to whip it up at home.